 The core purpose of ACWA’s disability project, ‘Falling through the gaps?
 Delivering the best possible outcomes for vulnerable children and young people with disability’, is to identify practical pathways, initiatives, tools, training and other resources that will enhance sector capability and practice in this important area of the system.

-This review covers the whole spectrum of out-of-home care arrangements across NSW including foster care, residential care models (ITTC, ITC, THBC), Alternative Care Arrangements, Specialist Disability Services and Transitional models (TSIL, After Care).
+The review included consideration of all out-of-home care arrangements across NSW including foster care, residential care models (ITTC, ITC, THBC), Alternative Care Arrangements, Specialist Disability Services and Transitional models (TSIL, After Care).

 A detailed report and summary report of the findings and opportunities has been published.
 Since then, ACWA has engaged with a range of stakeholder to identify key strategies to support enhanced practice in this sphere.
 In partnership with AbSec and DCJ, a Collaborative Action Plan has been developed which includes a program of sector capacity building events and activities across the next year, as well as identifying key areas for advocacy and ongoing engagement with service providers, government and regulatory agencies, peak bodies, carers and young people themselves.

 Over the past two years, ACWA has collaborated with DCJ and AbSec to provide opportunities to enhance the capacity of the sector to understand and respond to the needs of children and young people in care with disability and their carers.
 We have engaged in advocacy across a range of government portfolios, contributed to research and worked on strategies to attract specialist carers.

 As a capstone to our Disability Project, ACWA, in collaboration with DCJ and in consultation with AbSec, presented the Disability Good Practice Symposium on 7 June 2023, bringing together 100 practitioners and experts from across NSW to identify innovative emerging practice and further explore ongoing challenges.

 With the benefit of expert presenters and facilitators, participants had the opportunity to: